 Airbnb has listings in an impressive eight thousand cities worldwide, but there can only be one winner, with London, UK, coming in as the top dog, with the city with the most listings globally.

 18. Hosts are Well Protected

-Letting your property out can be nerve-racking; after-all, accidents can happen, and vandalism has also being known to occur to some of the less fortunate hosts.
-A little known fun fact is that every host who lists on Airbnb is insured for up one million dollars in damages, ensuring that whatever happens, there’s a safety net waiting to catch them.
+Letting your property out can be nerve-racking; after all, accidents can happen, and vandalism has also been known to occur to some of the less fortunate hosts.
+A little-known fun fact is that every host who lists on Airbnb is insured for up to one million dollars in damages, ensuring that whatever happens, there’s a safety net waiting to catch them.

 19. Airbnb can be a lot Cheaper Than a Hotel.